david-zwicker/video-analysis/README.md

 </dd>
 <dt>utils</dt>
 <dd>
+Miscellaneous helper functions and classes.
-Miscellaneous data structures that are useful for managing caches, heterogeneous output, etc.
+For instance, there are math functions and data structures that are useful for managing caches, heterogeneous output, etc.
 </dd>
 <dt>projects</dt>
 <dd>